Miss Lasko-Gross: Early life

-Melissa Lasko was born in Boston, Massachusetts in 1977.
+Melissa Lasko was born in Boston, Massachusetts, in 1977.
 She grew up reading comics, with her favorite ones ranging from Fantastic Four to Love and Rockets.

 Career

-In high school, Miss began to create her own self-published comic series, Aim, which she promoted by doing consignments with local comic book stores.
+In high school, Lasko-Gross began to create her own self-published comic series, Aim, which she promoted by doing consignments with local comic book stores.
 It was at this point that she became a member of the comic book community.
 She said she found more kinship with comic creators than with comic fans, as they could bond over the process of producing a comic.

-Lasko-Gross has published two graphic novels, Escape from "Special" and A Mess of Everything through Fantagraphics.
+Lasko-Gross' first two graphic novels were Escape from "Special" and A Mess of Everything, both published by Fantagraphics.
 The first, based loosely on the author's life growing up as a Jewish girl in the suburbs, was published in 2008 and earned her a nomination for YALSA's 2008 Great Graphic Novel award.
 A Mess of Everything, a sequel of sorts to her first book, was also well received, as it was named one of Booklist's top 10 graphic novels of the year in 2010.

-Lasko-Gross is currently working on a series called Henni about "cute animals and religious fundamentalism in a horrible, twisted marriage" for an iPhone app, as well as a long term novel project that chronicles the experience of a burn victim of an explosion.
+Lasko-Gross' graphic novel Henni, about "cute animals and religious fundamentalism in a horrible, twisted marriage", was published by Z2 Comics in 2015.
+She is working on a long-term novel project that chronicles the experience of a burn victim of an explosion.